agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 ### Overview
 #### About part 1

-Given 4 equity symbols and a start date and end date spanning one year, we want to anser the question: what would have been the optimal allocation for the portfolios in the beginning of the year to maximise the Sharpe ratio?
+Given 4 equity symbols and a start date and end date spanning one year, we want to answer the question: what would have been the optimal allocation for the portfolios in the beginning of the year to maximise the Sharpe ratio?

 The required knowledge is in QSTK tutorials [1](http://wiki.quantsoftware.org/index.php?title=QSTK_Tutorial_1) and [3](http://wiki.quantsoftware.org/index.php?title=QSTK_Tutorial_3).

 Note that the code used to combine individual equities' performances to get the overall portfolio performance does **not** apply to the assignment.
-Tutorial 3 rebalances the portfolio everday to keep the initial weighting, but the homework wants you to assign once in the begninning of the year and that's all.
+Tutorial 3 re-balances the portfolio everyday to keep the initial weighting, but the homework wants you to assign once in the beginning of the year and that's all.

 #### About part 2